sethhall/ssn-exposure/README.rst

 SSN Exposure
 ============

 Detect US Social Security Numbers with Bro.
-This script only works with Bro 2.1.
+This script only works with Bro 2.1 and 2.2.

 Installation
 ------------